freedom780/latitude-exercise-1-rk/README.md

 * **Clean code principles are used** for delivering both code and unit tests (https://www.amazon.com.au/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882)

+* **A True Test Driven Development was used** for developing code.
+Unit tests were added first.
+Please note that while fixing unit tests failures new abstractions were added such as BuySellTransaction.
+Those ones were not tested to save time and get to the point.
+But normally they would be tested after the current failing tests were fixed.

 * **BigDecimal type is used to handle monetary values with precision** and to avoid costly financial rounding problems.
 A proper class could be implemented but for the sake of simplicity BigDecimal will do for now